Proudly serving Florida since 1989

 When the soils underneath slab floors settle or are washed away, the floor itself will begin to sag.
 Likewise, when the soils underneath a concrete floor expand, the slab will begin to lift upwards.

-No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts are here to help.
+No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts is here to help.
 At L.R.E.
 Ground Services, Inc., we repair foundations throughout Florida every day.

 We'd like to offer you a free, no obligation foundation wall repair quote to help you decide what repair solution is best for your home.
 Each of our free quotes comes at no obligation and includes an on-site inspection, a personal consultation, and a written estimate.
 To schedule your free quote, call or e-mail us today!
 We serve Orlando, Tampa, Saint Petersburg, Sarasota, Spring Hill, Hudson, New Port Richey, Daytona Beach, and many areas nearby.